 In the 1660s, Hammersmith’s first church was completed.
 You may know this church.
 In fact, most people around the world know Hammersmith’s first parish church.
 It is, of course, St Paul’s.
 The church was totatlly rebuilt in 1883, but the foundations of this first parish church are still present under the existing structure.
 In fact, Time Team, the Channel 4 series, found them about 10 years ago.

 As you can imagine, Hammersmith has a deep and fascinating history.
-While we would love to talk you through all of Hammersmith’s incredible stories and events, it would be impossible here.
+While we would love to talk you through all of Hammersmith’s incredible stories and events, it would be impossible on our cleaning site.
 Hammersmith was involved with the war effort of both world wars.
 It had a nursery that bought new flowers and plants to the UK and so much more.
 If you get a chance, do visit a museum in Hammersmith, the area has a fascinating past.